Jim Longworth, a veteran broadcaster, author, lecturer, and columnist, is

 Longworth is the author of the landmark two-volume series, TV Creators: Conversations with America’s Top Producers of Television Drama (Syracuse University Press).

 His columns and articles have appeared in TV Guide, and the Winston-Salem Journal.
-Every week, Jim writes a weekly column, "Longworth at Large", for the Kernersville News.
+Every week, Jim writes a weekly column, "Longworth at Large", for the Kernersville News and in YES!
+Weekly.
 His celebrity columns also appear on TVParty.com.

 Jim has helped to shape a number of public policy initiatives, including

 directing a campaign for former Governor Doug Wilder of Virginia, which